Wei2624/Wei2624.github.io/_posts/2018-6-25-Machine Learning Notes.md

 # Coming:

+1 More is coming for Variational Inference.

-1 More is coming for [EM Algorithm](https://wei2624.github.io/MachineLearning/usv_em/).
+2 More is coming for [EM Algorithm](https://wei2624.github.io/MachineLearning/usv_em/).

 # Recently updated: